setmy-info/python-commons/README.md

 "File" -> "Settings" -> Python Integrated Tools -> Default test runner: Unittest

-Running tests have a problem: working directory have to be set for tests
+Running tests have a problem: working directory have to be set for tests.

 ### Run unit tests